mdibl/pipeline-prep/README.md

  * New version detected for any file processing tool that is part of the pipeline
  * New version detected for any statistical analysis tool that is part of the pipeline

  Each run represents a version of a given pipeline.
-Some runs will require the indexes generation and some not.
+Some runs will require indexes be re-generated and some not.
 For example - new release of the reference dataset, or new release of the alignment tool both require re-indexing.
 But a new release of tools/datasets involved in post-indexing steps of a specific pipeline might not require re-indexing the reference dataset.